-Students will consider their own identity by charting the visible and invisible parts of their identity on an Identity Web.
-They will begin to recognize that they have things in common with each other while also understanding the traits they possess that might help them support others.
+Students will think about their own identity, both from their perspective and from the perspective of others.
+First, they will make an Identity Web with visible and invisible parts of their identity.
+The students will begin to recognize that they have things in common with each other while also understanding the different traits they possess to help support others.